monarch-initiative/gpsea/docs/user-guide/index.rst

 User guide
 ==========

-GPSEA allows users to perform many different kinds of genotype-phenotype correlation (GPCs) analysis.
-See the :ref:`tutorial` for an introduction.
+The user guide is the primary reference for all GPSEA functionality and it aims to connect all the information you need to build your own G/P association analysis workflows.

+A typical workflow starts with ingest, Q/C, and exploration of the cohort data.
+Then, one or more G/P hypotheses need to be conceived and expressed as GPSEA analysis.
-In general, the analysis will include steps for data input, exploration of the cohort to assist in generating hypotheses about potential GPCs to test, corresponding choice of genotype and phenotype predicates to perform the test, choice of statistical test, and approach to multiple-testing correction (mtc).
+The analysis includes ways for partitioning the cohort along the genotype and phenotype axes, as well as the statistical test and multiple-testing correction.

-The pages shown in the table of contents provide more information about each step.
+The guide is broken into short self-contained sections that each discuss a single step of a G/P association workflow.
+The sections include code examples and we encourage the users to run the examples in an interactive Python environment.

 .. toctree::
-  :maxdepth: 3
+  :maxdepth: 1
   :caption: Contents:

   input-data